syeddaim13/Matebook-D15-2020-21-Hackintosh/readme-en.md

 need to do:
-upgrade your lilu and replace your airportitlwm and intelbluetoothfirmware to lastest ones, disabled intelbuletoothinjector and add bluetoolfix to oc/kexts/ and config.plist. then,OTA or new-installing your OS with apple's guide.
+upgrade your lilu and replace your airportitlwm and intelbluetoothfirmware to lastest ones, disable intelbuletoothinjector and add bluetoolfix to oc/kexts/ and config.plist. then,OTA or new-installing your OS with apple's guide.

-Every thing works likein bigsur,but need to replace some kext.
+Every thing works like in BigSur,but need to replace some kext.

 My experience: [click this](https://github.com/ske1996/matebook-13-2019-oc-efi/issues/155)